 - goal, objectives, outcomes and planned benefits, risks and assumptions.

 Most organisations have current strategic goals and objectives and they must be central to benefits identification and planning.
 Following this, every proposed business case must be evaluated thoroughly to ensure that it will make real contribution towards strategic goals.
-During the realisation phase, the realisation plan(s) provide a control mechanism to provide continual feedback against progress towards strategic goals, through the measures in the benefits realisation plan.
+During the realisation phase, the realisation plan(s) provide a control mechanism to provide continual feedback against progress towards strategic goals, through the measures in the realisation plan.

 During the life of a project it may be necessary to modify the objectives, change priorities or redefine the desired outcomes in light of changing circumstances.
 It is important that this process continues through and beyond the life of the project and beyond, to ensure that the benefits of most value are realised at an affordable cost and on schedule.

 Many of the anticipated benefits will not start to materialise until after the project has been delivered.
-It is therefore essential that the ownership of the benefits realisation plan is maintained beyond project delivery through to complete realisation.
+It is therefore essential that the ownership of the realisation plan is maintained beyond project delivery through to complete realisation.
 The process should also include a post-implementation review, allowing time for analysis and a proper evaluation against the original business case.

 Email us today to find out more